How to Winterproof Your Barefoot Shoes by Anya’s Reviews

 I walk outside every single day no matter the weather and most of the time the soles on my barefoot boots are perfectly adequate for me.
 But there are days when the conditions are such that I need more grip.

 That’s where ice cleats or running spikes come in.
-They can easily be put on over the top of your barefoot boots, and if you live in a place with lots of snow and ice they can really keep you moving safely through the winter.
+They can easily be put on over the top of a pair of barefoot winter boots, and if you live in a place with lots of snow and ice they can really keep you moving safely through the winter.
 I like the ones with a security strap over the top of the shoe so they don’t fall off in the snow.

 You can also grab Icewalkers from Xero Shoes.